-The above statistics highlight the importance of quality checking code, but what are the key differences?
+But what are the main differences between these audits?
 And who wins in the argument of ‘user testing vs automated: which is better?’

 User testing for accessibility

-The most advantageous part of this method is getting the human element of the testing.
-A piece of software is great for spotting technical errors, but a person with a disability is the best person to inform you as to where a problem lies in the user interface and design.
+The best part of this method is getting the human element of the testing.
+A piece of software is great for spotting technical errors.
+But it’s no match for user testing with a group of disabled people who have a variety of impairments.
+Only disabled people, who have the lived experience, will be able to tell you where there’s a problem in the user interface and design.

-The downside is, of course, the time frame with more than 47% of the 1600 ‘web testers’ revealing they found timeframes ‘extremely challenging’ when it came to using this method, with a further 31% labelling it as ‘challenging’.
+The downside is, of course, the time frame.
+More than 47% of the 1600 ‘web testers’ said they found timeframes ‘extremely challenging’ when it came to using this method.
+A further 31% described it as ‘challenging’.